All About Japanese JLPT 2026 Exam

 Usually, JLPT scores and results are available within two months of the test date.

-They traditionally announce the results of tests conducted in July and December in the last week of August and January of the following year.
+They traditionally announce the results of tests conducted in July and December during the last week of August and the first week of January of the following year.

 Examinees at each level receive a Score Report.
 The successful candidates also receive a “Certificate of Proficiency.”